Retirement planning milestones

 If you haven’t already, file for Social Security benefits!
 Your Social Security benefits won’t increase after you reach age 70, so there’s no reason to wait until longer!

-When you turn age 72, you’ll need to start taking your Required Minimum Distribution (RMD) from your IRA or employer-sponsored plan.
+At some point in your 70s, you'll need to start taking your Required Minimum Distribution (RMD) from your IRA or employer-sponsored plan.
+Your RMD age is determined by your birth date.
 You can wait to take your RMD for the first year until April of the second year.
 However, you must take the RMD for the second and all subsequent years by December 31 of that year.
 If you still work for your employer, you may be able to delay taking your RMD from their plan.
 Failure to take your RMD on time can result in a tax penalty to the amount you should have taken.

 Are you concerned your current savings may not be enough to last through your future?
 An annuity from MassMutual Ascend can provide guaranteed income for life or for a specified number of years.
 Talk with your financial professional to find out if an annuity is right for you!